oguzkaganaltas/motion-detection/README.md

 # motion-detection

 opencv used in the project.
-To install run the command on your venv:
+To install opencv, run the command on your projects venv:

 ```
 conda install -c conda-forge opencv